Patapom/webgl/Web/blog/patapom/docs/Math/ImportanceSampling.md

 Each sample's direction $\boldsymbol{\omega_{i_k}}$ should be chosen according to a pdf that matches the integrand as closely as possible.

-We often don't have any control over the incoming radiance (for example, in the case of a distant environment by a cube map, we don't know what's in the pixels beforehand!) so there's not much to do on this front.
+We often don't have any control over the incoming radiance (for example, in the case of a distant environment by a cube map, we don't know what's in the pixels beforehand!) so there's not much to do on this front (unless we start importance/stratify sampling the environment map as done in [^8] or [^9]).

 For the BRDF though, we could choose a pdf that resembles the overall shape of the function.

 #### Using the Normal Distribution Function as pdf